Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Conclusions

 \section{Conclusions}

 Inter-scan motion causes serially acquired weighted volumes to be differentially modulated by position-specific coil sensitivities leading to substantial errors when they are combined to compute quantitative metrics.
 We have demonstrated the efficacy of two methods at reducing these artefacts in the context of $R_1$ mapping.
 The proposed methods do not require a body coil making them ideally suited for use at 7T, and can be extended to the computation of other quantitative metrics, such as magnetisation transfer saturation \cite{helms2008high}, that similarly assume constant modulation across multiple weighted acquisitions.
+Given that the application of this correction does not degrade reproducibility in the no inter-scan motion condition we would recommend it always be used.